Last year I wandered through the Rock Ledge Arts and Crafts show. When I typically go to an arts and crafts show, I have three main objectives.

-The first woodworker I came across had a nice array of party platters, you know the kind with the bowl in the center to hold the dip, and then the rest of the patter is routed out into dividers for chips, and vegetables.
-He also had board games like Chinese checkers and a few Lazy Susan.
+The first woodworker I came across had a nice array of party platters, you know, the kind with the bowl in the center to hold the dip, and then the rest of the pattern is routed out into dividers for chips and vegetables.
+He also had board games like Chinese Checkers and a few Lazy Susan.
 I asked him how long it took to drill all the holes for the marbles in the Chinese checkers game.
 He said his CNC machine could make one in about 20 minutes and alluded that they were not selling well.

 The second woodworker had some very similar-looking platters and Chinese checkers game board; he did have some nicer woods, some with a Purple Heart inlay and the like.
 He had also spent more time with sandpaper as his wares were of better quality.
 He, too, alluded that he was not selling much.

-The fourth and final woodworker I came across, I was not able to talk too.
+The fourth and final woodworker I came across I was not able to talk to.
 This guy was too busy selling stuff.
 He had made wooden swords, knives, wizard wands, dragon teeth, and all kinds of medieval things.
-He also used sandpaper, and beautiful exotic woods to create his wares.
+He also used sandpaper and beautiful exotic woods to create his wares.
 Most importantly, he used his imagination.

-At this point, I’m sure you have figure out where I’m going with this.
+At this point, I’m sure you have figured out where I’m going with this.
 All those CNC ads you see everywhere.
 They all claim it is a business in a box.
-Well, the first three woodworkers are probably out of business, you see, they lacked imagination and tried to take the easy way out.
-They went to the same website, downloaded the same Chinese Checkerboard pattern.
+Well, the first three woodworkers are probably out of business; you see, they lacked imagination and tried to take the easy way out.
+They went to the same website and downloaded the same Chinese Checkerboard pattern.
 They saturated the market with the same thing.
-It became a race to the bottom of who could sell them as cheaply as they could to out price the guy three booths down.
+It became a race to the bottom of who could sell them as cheaply as they could to outprice the guy three booths down.